SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 * **modules**

-  Options related to optional modules, that can be enabled or disabled.
+  Sponge provides a number of modules that allow for enabling or disabling certain specific features.
+These may be enabled or disabled below.
+  Any changes here require a server restart as modules are applied at startup.

 | **Type:** :ref:`Module<ConfigType_Module>`
 |

 * **movement-checks**

-  Options related to minecraft's movement checks, that can be enabled or disabled.
+  Configuration options related to minecraft's movement checks, that can be enabled or disabled.

 | **Type:** :ref:`MovementChecks<ConfigType_MovementChecks>`
 |